 The Authority had contracted with the California Public Employees' Retirement System (CalPERS) since 1994, and administrative, management, and confidential employees were offered participation in the CalPERS defined benefit retirement program.
 To reduce potential future financial obligations, the Board of Directors adopted a Resolution of Intention to terminate the Authority's contract with CalPERS on January 9, 2019.
-Staff subsequently investigated the cost to terminate the contract and an ad hoc committee appointed by the Board of Directors has determined that joining the San Luis Obispo County Employees Retirement Plan provides an equivalent retirement program for employees currently enrolled in CalPERS.
+Staff subsequently investigated the cost to terminate the contract and an ad hoc committee appointed by the Board of Directors has determined that joining the San Luis Obispo County Employees Retirement Plan provides an equivalent retirement program for employees previously enrolled in CalPERS.

-Payments made for the pension plan exit were \$161,389 during 2022.
-The remaining pension plan exit liability was \$682,189 as of June 30, 2022.
+Payments made for the pension plan exit were \$164,974 and \$161,389 during the fiscal years ended June 30, 2023 and 2022, respectively.
+The remaining pension plan exit liability was \$517,215 and \$682,189 as of June 30, 2023 and 2022, respectively.